datacarpentry/image-processing/_episodes/04-drawing-bitwise.md

  * Python program to apply a mask to an image.
  *
 '''
+import cv2
-import cv2, numpy as np
+import numpy as np

 # Load the original image
 img = cv2.imread("maize-roots.tif")